 Bijin means beautiful women in Japanese and it is believed that there are many bijins in Akita.
 So because of this, the word Akita bijin usually comes to mind when Japanese people think of Akita and here’s why.

 More than other prefectures, Akita is believed to have the highest number of beautiful women.
 Many Akita women are said to have fairer skin (which is considered more attractive in Japan) than women in other areas of Japan.
 This is attributed to the climate of Akita which receives fewer daylight hours, resulting in less exposure to UV rays.
 In addition, Akita is an area which is very cold and snowy in winter so most people stay at home having less exposure to sunlight.
 There was a study done in the 1960s which revealed that the whiteness of women’s skin of Akita Bijins was 29.6% whereas the average is 22%.
-Other than white skin, the typical Akita beauties are said to have rounded faces with high-pitched voices.
+Other than white skin, the typical Akita beauties are said to have rounded faces.

 A well-known Akita bijin is Ono no Komachi, a poet in the early Heian period who is said to be exceptionally beautiful.
 Her beauty is so celebrated that the word komachi has been used to mean feminine beauty!

 Modern examples of Akita beauties are Nozomi Sasaki and Natsuki Kato, who in 2010, were selected by the Akita Prefectural to become Akita’s Tourism Ambassadors (Akita Bi-no-Kuni Taishi).